Red-Eared Slider vs Rat Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Red-Eared Slider has a typical lifespan of 20-40+ years, while Rat Snake lives approximately 15-25 years.
 Health profiles differ significantly between these reptiles.
-Red-Eared Slider is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Red-Eared Slider is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Rat Snake faces its own health challenges including Respiratory Infections, Mites, Retained Shed.
 Red-Eared Slider has 1 documented predispositions compared to 3 for Rat Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health